Gliptal/sumo-integrator/doc/README.md

 --lateral-resolution 100
 ```

-**RESULT** - The ego car (red) should drive the loop in the right lane at different speeds; the SUMO cars (yellow) should also drive the loop, organically overtaking the ego car (and possibly each other).
+**RESULT** - The ego vehicle (red) should drive the loop in the right lane at different speeds; the SUMO vehicles (yellow) should also drive the loop, organically overtaking the ego vehicle (and possibly each other).
 Some imprecisions in the curved sections of the road is to be expected.

 ### EGO-ASYNC

 **SCOPE** - This functionality test ensures that SUMO-driven vehicles correctly interact (e.g. avoid, overtake) with a programmatically-driven ego vehicle, when the latter's simulation is asynchronous.

 **SETUP** - The network is formed by a single two-lane road, looped in the shape of a rectangle (dimensioned at 100m x 200m).
 The ego vehicle (red car) and the SUMO vehicles (yellow cars) spawn adjacent to the North-West corner of the loop, at different times.

 **RUN** - SUMO must be started _before_ `egoasync.out` with the following options: